Curriculum and Instruction

 Articles and chapters

 Coffee, A., Stutelberg, E., Clements, C., & Lensmire, T. (2017).
-Precarious and undeniable bodies: Control, waste, and danger.
+Precarious and undeniable bodies: Control, waste, and danger in the lives of a white teacher and her students of color.
 In S. Hancock & C. Warren (Eds.), White women’s work: Examining the intersectionality of teaching, identity, and race.
 Charlotte, NC: IAP.

 Lensmire, T. (2015).
 A letter to my son.
 In E. Harris & A. Tillis (Eds.), Trayvon Martin in US: An American Tragedy.
 Bern, Switzerland: Peter Lang.